40°F

 Nevada’s 3rd-largest city: North Las Vegas or Reno?

-North Las Vegas and Reno continue to battle for a spot as the third most populated city in Nevada, according to a new U.S. Census Bureau data.
+North Las Vegas and Reno continue to battle for a spot as the third-most populated city in Nevada, according to new U.S. Census Bureau data.

-North Las Vegas was once a bootlegging settlement, and Reno in the northern part of the state was once known as “cow county,” but both cities have changed their image and economy over time — and size in recent years.
+North Las Vegas was once a bootlegging settlement, and Reno in the northern part of the state was once known as “cow county,” but both cities have changed their image and economy — and size — in recent years.

-North Las Vegas: From a bootlegging economy to industrial powerhouse
+North Las Vegas: From bootlegging economy to industrial powerhouse

-North Las Vegas is home to Apex Industrial Park, which has attracted numerous warehousing and distribution centers.
-However, the city has not always been known as an industrial powerhouse.
+North Las Vegas is home to Apex Industrial Park, which has attracted warehousing and distribution centers.
+But the city has not always been known as an industrial powerhouse.

 The area known today as North Las Vegas was originally a settlement formed during the Prohibition era where bootlegging was a major part of its early economy, UNLV history professor Michael Green said.